christoferchan/kustomer/README.md

 https://nodejs.org/en/
 ```

-Once Node.js is installed you can verify by entering this in your terminal to verify installation
+Once Node.js is installed you can verify if its installed by entering this in your terminal

 ```
 node --version && npm --version